Smarthinking: Leadership

-Smarthinking leadership team is composed of former college professors and experts in their disciplines.
+Smarthinking leadership team was composed of former college professors and experts in their disciplines.

 Christa Ehmann Powers, Ph.D. has served as Vice President & Chief Education Officer since Smarthinking’s launch in 1999, and heads the development of online tutoring and instructional services in the United States and internationally.

 Results

 Pearson- conducted efficacy studies on the effectiveness of Smarthinking have shown the impact of usage, including: